pmdjdias/ua_computerVision/#04 - Morph_Segmentation/README.md

 *	Erosion of the negative image using a circular structuring element, with a diameter of 11 pixels.

 What happens if you repeatedly apply the erosion operation using the same structuring element?
 Now, use a square structuring element, of size 11×11.
 Repeatedly apply the erosion operation.
 What differences do you notice?

-The morphological erosion has directional effects, when using non-symmetrical structuring elements.
+[comment]: <>The morphological erosion has directional effects, when using non-symmetrical structuring elements.

 Try using:

-•	A structuring element of size 11×1.
+*	A structuring element of size 11×1.
-•	A square structuring element of size 3×3; but with its origin (“hotspot”) in the center pixel of the first row.
+*	A square structuring element of size 3×3; but with its origin (“hotspot”) in the center pixel of the first row.

 What happens?